LIP-Computing/ansible-role-os-controller/README.md

 * horizon
 * cinder

+The role install in the same host the network controller and network node with local driver configured.
+It uses a

-In addition, it installs and configures the required the software dependencies, and configure the firewall.
+On the other hand, it installs and configures the required the software dependencies, and configure the firewall.
 It have been tested with Openstack Liberty on Centos 7

 Requirements